EV Beginner’s Guide (2023)

 - If you drive about 50 km/day, that’s 7-10 kWh per day.

-- However, there are lots of options with power companies (free hours and night rates), so it could be much lower.
+- However, there are many options with power companies (free hours and night rates), so it could be much lower.

 I’m a bit obsessive about getting the best power price.